 All for one and one for all!

 That was the motto of The Three Musketeers as they prepared for battle.
 Teamwork was the name of their game, and they came out on top every time.
-To be successful, you need to motivate your team in the same way.
+To be successful, you need good team management tactics, much like The Three Musketeers.

 Here are five ways you can efficiently motivate your team for maximum success.